crespire/ruby_chess/README.md

     * Psuedo-legal moves for rook, knight, bishop and queen.
 4. In the case of a Pawn, we remove forward diagonals if there is no capture or en passant.
 5. In the case of the King, we remove any cells that are on an enemy path.

+I added a `captures` method to Piece in order to progress on `Movement`, but I should add unit tests to each piece to confirm it is working as expected.
+I don't see why it wouldn't be, but better to check than not.